jfzini/Zini-Tunes/README.md

 A good amount of time was spent making the application responsive on different types of devices, as shown in the video.

-## Feats in development 🚧

-I'm currently working on the game itself, so the user can play against the machine.
-Watch this repository to keep track of it.

 ## Show your support